7 Most Used ESG Reporting Frameworks: Complete Guide

 1. How many ESG reporting frameworks are there?

 The world of ESG reporting is highly complex, with over 600 ESG frameworks and standards globally, according to Ernst & Young.
-Businesses adopt a combination depending on their regulatory obligations and leverage ESG reporting software to streamline compliance.
+However, most companies focus on a core set of widely recognized frameworks like GRI, SASB, TCFD, ISSB, and CDP.
+Businesses typically adopt a combination of frameworks depending on their regulatory obligations, industry requirements, and stakeholder expectations, and leverage ESG reporting software to streamline compliance across multiple standards.

 2. What is the GRI reporting framework for ESG?

 The GRI reporting framework helps organizations disclose ESG impacts across environmental, social, and governance topics.
-It includes modular standards, covering emissions, labor, ethics, and more.
-GRI is the most widely adopted ESG reporting standard globally.
+It includes modular standards covering emissions, labor practices, ethics, human rights, and community engagement.
+GRI is the most widely adopted ESG reporting standard globally, used by companies seeking comprehensive stakeholder-focused reporting that addresses double materiality -both how sustainability issues affect the business and how the business affects society and the environment.

 3. What are the big 4 ESG standards?

-The big four ESG reporting standards—GRI, SASB, TCFD, and CDP—serve distinct but complementary roles in sustainability reporting.
-GRI focuses on stakeholder impact, SASB on financial materiality, TCFD on climate-related financial risk, and CDP on environmental performance benchmarking.
+The big four ESG reporting standards - GRI, SASB, TCFD, and CDP - serve distinct but complementary roles in sustainability reporting.
+GRI focuses on stakeholder impact and comprehensive ESG disclosure, SASB emphasizes financial materiality for investors, TCFD addresses climate-related financial risk and scenario analysis, and CDP provides environmental performance benchmarking.
+Many companies use multiple standards in combination to meet diverse reporting needs.

 4. How to choose an ESG framework?

 Choosing from the list of ESG reporting frameworks depends on your industry, regulatory requirements, and target stakeholders.
-You should also evaluate your organization’s ESG maturity, data availability, and reporting goals—whether focused on financial materiality or broader impact.
-In many cases, a combination of frameworks may offer the most comprehensive and compliant approach.
+Start by evaluating your organization's ESG maturity, data availability, and reporting goals, whether focused on financial materiality, stakeholder impact, climate risk, or regulatory compliance.
+Consider your geographic exposure (EU companies need ESRS, U.S. public companies should prepare for SEC rules) and investor expectations.
+In many cases, a combination of frameworks offers the most comprehensive and compliant approach, supported by ESG reporting software that can manage multi-framework disclosures efficiently.

 Book a demo